-- initial assessment of EAL using QCA 'A Language in Common' to record stage of language acquisition where it is below English NC Level 2 - a further mother tongue assessment may be applicable where SEN is known or where further information needs to be gathered in the pupil's first language - pupils will be placed in sets and groups which match their academic ability.
+- Initial assessment of EAL, following a settling in period, using QCA 'A Language in Common' /to record stage of language acquisition where it is below (English NC Level 2 )the expected level for the stage of their age group. - A further home language assessment may be applicable where SEN is known or where further information needs to be gathered in the pupil's first language - Pupils will be placed in sets and groups which match their academic ability.
 Initially this may be in a middle-ability set until the pupil's academic strengths can be more fully assessed.
-Pupils will not be placed with SEN pupils unless SEN is indicated.

-- Work in class will be differentiated for the pupils to lessen linguistic difficulties without significantly reducing academic challenge.
-Differentiated homework will be provided to enable the pupil to improve their knowledge and use of English and to participate in homework activities on an equal basis with their peers. - Additional support for pupils may be given through: first language resources & translation facilities; teaching support on a 1:1 or small group basis, peer group support; pre-teaching of key concepts and vocabulary. - Where necessary, catch-up work will be provided for pupils arriving from overseas who have experienced a different curriculum or who may have gaps in their schooling.
+Pupils will not be placed with SEN pupils unless SEN is indicated. - Work in class will be differentiated for the pupils to lessen linguistic difficulties without significantly reducing academic challenge.
+Differentiated homework will be provided to enable the pupil to improve their knowledge and use of English and to participate in home learning activities on an equal basis with their peers. - Additional support for pupils may be given through: first language resources & translation facilities; teaching support on a 1:1 or small group basis, peer group support; pre-teaching of key concepts and vocabulary. - Where necessary, catch-up work will be provided for pupils arriving from overseas who have experienced a different curriculum or who may have gaps in their schooling.
 Where pupils are ahead of their peer group in terms of learning, differentiation will be made in order to access learning at an appropriate level. - Progress of EAL pupils will be monitored against both A Language in Common (where below English NC level 2) and against National Curriculum indicators.
-Where accelerated progress in English is needed for reasons of EAL, targets will be set and provision made on agreement between the class teacher and the EMA Co-ordinator or SENCO.
+Where accelerated progress in English is needed for reasons of EAL, targets will be set and provision made on agreement between the class teacher and the Inclusion Leader.
 Provision will be recorded and monitored for effectiveness using the school's provision map, in line with standard practice for all vulnerable learners in the school.
 The pupil will not be placed on the SEN register for reasons of EAL.